msjones3/labs/README.md

 {% next %

 # to do
-Write a function called isempty(input)
-This function takes a parameter called 'input'
+Write a function called isEmpty(input), which takes a parameter called 'input'.
-It should return True if the field is blank
-It should return False if the field has been filled out.
+It should return True if the field is blank and will return False if the field has been filled out.

 ## example usage
 username = ''
 password = 'mypassword'
 email = '     '

-isempty(username) evaluates to True isempty(password) evaluates to False isempty(email) evaluates to True
+- isempty(username) evaluates to True
+- isempty(password) evaluates to False
+- isempty(email) evaluates to True

 Make sure to test all possible inputs